itochax23/DiamondMachineLearning/README.md

 * About Button - Jumps to Project Overview Section
 * Live Prediction Button - Jumps to Live Prediction
 * Analysis Button - Jumps to Analysis
-* Team Button
+* Team Button\
 **Project Overview Section:**
-* Intro: What the project is about and what the user will be doing\
+* Intro: What the project is about and what the user will be doing.\
 **Live Prediction Section:**
-* This will have the prediction tool to input xyz for a predicted output
+* This will have the prediction tool to input xyz for a predicted output.
-* The user will input the data.\
+* The user will input the data.
+* Pre-chosen inputs as an option for user. (?)\
 **Analysis Section:**
 * This will have the model and accuracy results.
 * Along with some possible visuals.\
-Team Section:
+**Team Section:**
 *  Contains our names and GitHub urls.
-*  Contains credits at the bottom
+*  Contains credits at the bottom.